My Al Capone Museum | home

 Global T.V.
 Al Capone interview

-With Anchorwoman Heather Hiscox formerly from Global Television (Now with CBC News world).
+With news Anchor Heather Hiscox formerly from Global Television (Now with CBC News world).

 Interestingly enough, Heather also appeared in various Hollywood movies playing news reporters / anchors.

 She also won the Miss Teen Canada Pageant in 1981.
-It was a thrill for me to meet her and a total honor for me to be interviewed by such a professional.
+It was a thrill for me to meet her and an honor for me to be interviewed by such a professional.

 Massacre scenes.